Article creation

 Create an Ada article

-1. On the Ada dashboard, go to Training > Knowledge.
+1. On the Ada dashboard, go to Config > AI AGENT > Knowledge.
 Then, at the top of the page, click Create article.
 The Create article dialog opens.

-2. If required, you can restrict Ada articles to certain users, based on information your AI Agent collects about your users and saves in variables.
+2. If required, you can restrict Ada articles to certain end users, based on information your AI Agent collects about your end users and saves in variables.

 You can only use variables your AI Agent can collect through your browser, or that you collect in a block and allow to be available outside of the structured content the block is in.
 You can’t use variables your AI Agent collects using Actions.

-• To make the Ada article available to all users, select Everyone.
+• To make the article available to all end users, select Everyone.

-• To restrict the Ada article to certain users, select Based on the following rules.
-A section expands where you can enter the logic your AI Agent will use to decide whether to serve the Ada article.
+• To restrict the article to certain end users, select Based on the following rules.
+A section expands where you can enter the logic your AI Agent will use to decide whether to serve the article.

-1. Beside Where, in the Choose a variable list, select a variable.
+1. Under Where, in the Choose a variable list, select a variable.

 2. In the next dropdown, select an operator so you can define a relationship between the variable and the value you want to target.

-Comparison operators are logic statements that tell your AI Agent to match customer information that’s captured in the variable you’re using.
+3. Comparison operators are logic statements that tell your AI Agent to match end user information that’s captured in the variable you’re using.
 The available operators vary based on the variable type you’re using:

 OperatorVariable typesDescription